- Targets: Triceps Brachii.

 - Reps: 10-8.

 Benefits of Triceps Dips

-The triceps dip is one of the most effective exercises for activating the triceps brachii muscle in the back of your upper arm.1 Additionally, you must activate your core as you hold your hips off the ground.
+The triceps dip exercise is excellent for working the triceps brachii muscle at the back of the upper arm.
+Additionally, you must engage your core by keeping your hips off the ground.

-We use our triceps for extending our elbows.2 They’re also used for pushing, so you engage them in any daily activities that require a pushing motion.
-This includes pushing a lawnmower or a shopping cart and other similar movements.
+We use our triceps for extending our elbows and for pushing motions.
+This includes activities such as pushing a lawnmower or shopping cart.

 It’s important to keep your muscles in balance, especially if you play sports that require a lot of pulling motions.
 These motions use the biceps, so it’s essential to also maintain strength in the triceps.
 This will help prevent injury and any imbalances in your muscles.

 Advance Tricep Exercise compared to Dips

 Lift up yourself on the parallel bar with your torso perpendicular to the floor.
 While maintaining this posture throughout the exercise, bend your knees and cross your ankles.
 Slowly lower your body until your shoulder joints are below your elbows.
 Push back to the starting position, but notice that now your elbows are not locked(nearly Straight).

 Place your hands on the bench behind yours at shoulder width apart and extend your legs forward at another bench or floor.
 Your palms parallel to the floor and your fingers toward your hips.
 Lower your arms by bending your elbows back.
 When your elbows and shoulders lie in a straight line, push your body up.
 All the steps are done by using your tricep muscles to move you up and down.